sbihorel/rclipboard/README.md

 ### Example

-This example only works when deployed on a Shiny server.
-If this app is run from RStudio, the UI displays correctly but the rclipButton UI button is not functional.
-A workaround is to also include an observeEvent associated to the rclipButton and use the clipr function from the clipr package (this function only works when the app is run locally, eg from RStudio, and not when deployed on a server).
+This example works when deployed on a Shiny server or when it is run from RStudio.
+However, because of limitations in the web engine of current RStudio versions, the rclipButton does not work natively when the application is run locally.
+A workaround must be implemented in the form of an observeEvent associated to the rclipButton and using the clipr function from the clipr package.
+Note that this function only works when the application is run locally and not when deployed on a server.

 ```R